Developing next generation precision drugs inspired by nature

-Our Centre has translated research into drugs in clinical trials, and insecticides and animal control baits on the market.
+The Centre has translated its research into drugs in clinical trials, insecticides for agricultural applications, and animal baits for pest control.

 Contact the Centre